Transportation Providers

 Fares: Fares are $2 or less for all services except for westbound trips on the Fast Ferry from Seattle.
 Those fares are $13 per trip.
 Discounts are available for Medicare card holders and qualified seniors, disabled and low-income riders paying with a Regional Reduced Fare Permit/ORCA card.
 Children 18 and younger ride free with an ORCA Youth Transit Pass or student ID.

-Mason Transit is the public transportation agency serving Mason County.
+MASON TRANSIT is the public transportation agency serving Mason County.
 It operates deviated fixed-route and on-demand Dial-a-Ride service throughout Mason County with connections in neighboring counties.

 • Ten fixed routes operate Monday-Friday and nine operate on Saturday.
 There is no Sunday service.
 These are deviated fixed-routes and may go up to ¾ of a mile off route for a pick-up or drop-off.
 Routes serve Shelton, Squaxin Reservation at the Kamilche Transit Center, Union, Skokomish Reservation, Hoodsport, Lilliwaup, Grapeview, Allyn, and Belfair.
 Timed connections between routes enable transfers for longer trips.
 All Mason Transit buses are ADA-accessible, with ramps and lifts to accommodate wheelchairs, walkers, and other mobility devices.